 GP Designation Zone Total Parcels Total Acres Max.
 Density un/ac.
 Infrastructure Capacity Realistic Dwelling Unit Capacity

 LDR R-A 4 1.06 8 4

 LDR R-1 13 3.38 8 Septic System Issues 21

-Total 25
+1 Total 25

 On July 10, 2007, the Stanislaus County Board of Supervisors accepted the certification of a voter initiative petition on the Salida Area Planning, Road Improvement, Economic Development and Farm Protection Initiative.
 On August 7, 2007, the Stanislaus County Board of Supervisors adopted Ordinance No. C.S.
 1005, as provided in the Election Code, to implement the Initiative as submitted, which approved an amendment to the General Plan that included an entirely new Salida Community Plan.
-The Plan projects a residential buildout of 5,000 dwelling units, distributed between low-density (2,754), medium density (1,306) and medium-high density (940) Unlike other areas of Stanislaus County where the R-2 Medium Density Residential District has a minimum lot size of 6,000 square feet, the medium density SCP-R-2 District within the Salida Community Plan allows for lots between 2,000-3,000 square feet to accommodate small-lot single family dwellings as well as duets.
-The medium-high density SCP-R-3 District is specifically designed to accommodate rowhouses, townhomes, condominiums and apartments at a 25 unit/acre density.
-The plan's diverse mix of residential land uses and variety of housing types will help to provide a range of prices and housing choices that may be more affordable than the typical larger single-family product that has been constructed in recent years throughout the County.
+The Plan projects a residential buildout of 5,000 dwelling units, distributed between low-density (2,754), medium density (1,306) and medium-high density (940) Unlike other areas of Stanislaus County where the R-2 Medium Density Residential District has a minimum lot size of 6,000 square feet, the medium density SCP-R-2 District within the Salida Community Plan allows for lots between 2,000-3,000 square feet to accommodate small-lot single family dwellings as well as duets, which has the capacity for 2-3 times the number of units than the standard R-2 zone.
+The medium-high density SCP-R-3 District is specifically designed to accommodate for rowhouses, townhomes, condominiums and apartments at a 25 unit/acre density, and excludes the single-family housing product.
+It allows for flexibility in the development standards with approval of a nonlegislative Development Plan, upon a finding by the Board of Supervisors that the alternative standards substantially conform to the General Plan and Salida Community Plan, and that they facilitate flexibility in the types of housing products that may be constructed creating a greater mix of housing to better meet the housing needs of the County's residents.
+With the knowledge that this area has the opportunity to accommodate the bulk of the County's identified need for lower-income housing, the County will work with developers of this land to target affordability through the maximization of density, logical and efficient subdivision of the three large parcels that now make up this district, and utilization of State, Federal and local programs and funding sources such as CDBG, HOME, tax credits, fee deferrals, redevelopment, etc. The Salida Community Plan's plan's diverse mix of residential land uses and variety of housing types will help to provide a range of prices and housing choices that has a much greater potential to provide a range of prices and housing choices that will be more affordable than the typical larger single-family product that has been constructed in recent years throughout the County.

 Included as part of the Board of Supervisors action was the adoption of a Development Agreement that confers a vested right to complete the Salida Community Plan in accordance with the Initiative and Development Agreement.
 The action states that development will pay its own way, and that existing County residents are not financially burdened.
 The Initiative also includes a Feasibility and Fiscal Analysis that specifies the public improvements needed and cost estimates to complete them, based on detailed full-buildout draft infrastructure Master Plans for Transportation/ Circulation, Sewer, Water, Drainage, and Parks and Recreation.
-Prior to development of any phase of the project, these current plans will be finalized and adopted.
+Prior to development of any phase of the project, these current plans will be finalized and to meet the specific needs of each phase and formally adopted.